Soumen3/Todo_MERN/README.md

 ## 📞 Support

-If you have any questions or need help with setup, please open an issue on GitHub or contact the maintainer.
+If you have any questions or need help with setup, please open an issue on GitHub or contact the developer.

 ---